Key Learning Points

 From here on down are some of the most influential points on the Stomach channel.
-These 'master' points, when used appropriately, hugely enhance the action of other points, not just on the Stomach channel but on many other channels.
+These ‘master’ points, used right, hugely enhance the action of other points, not just on the Stomach channel but on many other channels.

 Put another way, these points act not just locally for pain but all over the body, head and mind.
-The theory behind this is overlooked by acupuncturists who have no experience or knowledge of Traditional Chinese medical theory, (greatly to their detriment).
+The theory behind this is overlooked by acupuncturists with no experience or knowledge of Traditional Chinese medical theory.

 Taking the Mind first, these points can greatly influence how we think about things, calming and steadying us.
 Several are particularly good for those who worry, and for the exhaustion that comes from constant cares or worries.

 These cares and worries could be at work, at home or from relationships, from money troubles or political troubles.
-Althugh fear and fright anxieties are also treatable using these points, they are probably mostly - and better - used for over-thinking, over-worrying, no matter about what.
+Although fear and fright anxieties are also treatable using these points, they are probably mostly – and better – used for over-thinking, over-worrying types.

-These points include the Five Element or 5 Phase points which can also be used from the angle of being what are called Transport points, the Source (Yuan-Source) point, the Stomach channel's Junction point and the Xi-Cleft ('emergency') points for both Small and Large Intestine zangfu.
+These points include the Five Element or 5 Phase points which can also be used as what are called ‘Transport’ points.
+Also the Source (Yuan-Source) point, the Stomach channel’s Junction point and the Xi-Cleft (’emergency’) points for both Small and Large Intestine zangfu.